imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

+- [Dance the Eagle to Sleep][], by Marge Piercy

+### 2021

 - Beloved, by Toni Morrison

-### 2021

 - Mason & Dixon, by Thomas Pynchon ([read my review][mason & dixon review])
 - Working Effectively With Legacy Code, by Michael Feathers